Koha-Community/kohadocs/source/circulation.rst

 Setting up article requests
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-First enable your system preference for :ref:`ArticleRequests`.
+First, enable your system preference for :ref:`ArticleRequests`.

 Set to 'Enable' patrons to place article requests.